-SIRPA's pain recovery approach is based on a psychosocial approach which is aimed at pain resolution.
-This is because the evidence shows that chronic pain is an emotional experience and is driven by the emotional brain and the central nervous system and is part of a maladapted fight or flight, or protective, response.
-Full recovery is therefore possible once this is recognized and the cause identified and addressed, because the process is reversible due to neuroplasticity and using the 'software' of the central nervous system, the mind.
+SIRPA's pain recovery approach is primarily based on a psychosocial approach.
+Evidence shows that chronic pain is an emotional experience and is driven by the emotional brain and the central nervous system and is part of a maladapted fight or flight, or protective, response.
+Once this is recognised, the causes identified and addressed, neuroplasticity enables us to update our neural pathways using the 'software' of the central nervous system, the mind.

 Testimonial:- "In the 13 years since I qualified as a physiotherapist I have never come away from a course with as much enthusiasm and excitement as this.
 I have always shied away from working as an independent practitioner as I haven't ever felt enough enthusiasm for what I do.
 However, I now feel so strongly about the SIRPA Programme, that I have decided that this is now what I feel inspired to do."
 Harriet Every MCSP

 So why are we sharing this with you?

 Bewilderment about the anomalies in the statements above was exactly what led to the development of the extensive body of work that is the SIRPA training for health professionals.
 Our introductory course will provide you with the first step into this pioneering approach from health professionals who have already been where you are.

 Our 1 day Introductory Practitioner Course will cover SIRPA’s educational and self-empowering approach, designed to support you on your journey into finding out how you might be able to integrate this approach into your own work, as well as potentially learning how to improve your own health and well-being.
 We’ll share pioneering research, teach you practical strategies and provide you with the opportunity to learn some of the effective strategies that have so far helped thousands of people with chronic pain regain their zest for life.